 - College Writing & Grammar

-- Oral Presentation Skills
+- Academic Oral Communication Skills

 - One undergraduate-level content course.
 This course is designed and taught by a professor in a specific content area.
 Native speakers of English and AEP students are in the classroom together.